JoeyTravel/Heroku/MEAN_Readme.md

 ## Create the contact service to make requests to the API server

 ## Create the contact list template and component

+## Create the contact details template and component